The Peculiar Kind

-The Peculiar Kind is an American web docu-series produced by Alexis Casson and Mursi Layne.
+The Peculiar Kind is an American web docu-series produced by Alexis Casson.
 The series features interviews with lesbian and queer women of color living in Brooklyn, New York.
 The series ran for two season, and the first episode premiered online in February 2012.
 The final episode aired in November 2013.
 The Peculiar Kind was recommended by outlets such as HuffPost, Bitch, and AfterEllen.

 Synopsis

 The Peculiar Kind (TPK) is a web series that consists of interviews with queer women of color on topics such as safe sex, gender roles among queer women, and polyamory.
 The women interviewed were residents of Brooklyn, New York.
 The interview footage is mixed in with news segments, group conversations, and footage of the interviewees in the city.